Short ribs: Cuts of short ribs

 Short ribs, by definition, are not the entire length of rib.
 When the rib bone is cut into a 3 to 6 in length, left as a section of meat (a "plate") containing three or four ribs or cut into individual ribs with meat attached, the short rib is known as an "English cut".
 They may also be known as barbecue ribs, braising ribs, or fancy cut ribs.
 A section of short ribs from the plate (ribs six through eight, with their intercostal muscle) is known as a "short plate".
 Rib short ribs are almost always sold as a plate.

 When the carcass is cut across the bone to create strips of meat with multiple rib bones, the short rib is known as a "flanken cut."
 These may also be known as crosscut ribs, Eastern European-style ribs, Hawaiian-style ribs, Jewish ribs, Korean-style ribs, or "kosher ribs".
-Flanken-cut short ribs incorporate at least two rib bones, and are often no more than 1 to 2 in thick.
+Flanken-cut short ribs incorporate at least two rib bones, and are often no more than 1 to 2 in thick, or considerably thinner (see image of flanken cut rib).

 Retail meat shops often do not differentiate between short ribs which come from the brisket, chuck, plate, and rib.
 In the United States, short ribs from the plate are generally the least expensive cut, followed by medium-priced short ribs from the brisket and chuck, and premium-priced short ribs from the rib area.

 Beef short ribs are the equivalent of spare ribs in pork, with beef short ribs usually larger and meatier than pork spare ribs.

 "Boneless" short ribs are cut from either the chuck or plate, and consist of rib meat separated from the bone.
 "Boneless country-style short ribs", however, are not true short ribs.
-They are found primarily in the United States, and are cut from the chuck eye roll (serving as a less expensive alternative to rib steak).
+They are found primarily in the United States and are cut from the chuck eye roll (serving as a less expensive alternative to rib steak).